digidigital/CoverUP/README.md

 1. In `cmd` window enter the directory and install dependencies by `pip install -r requirements.txt`
 1. In the same window run
 <code>
-pyinstaller -n pdfanon --add-data "Fonts\MaterialSymbolsOutlined[FILL,GRAD,opsz,wght].ttf":Fonts --onefile --windowed CoverUP.py
+pyinstaller --add-data "Fonts\MaterialSymbolsOutlined[FILL,GRAD,opsz,wght].ttf":Fonts --onefile --windowed --splash splash.png -n pdfanon CoverUP.py
 </code>
 The `pdfanon.exe` will be placed in the `dist` subdirectory.